Practice Fusion: Using an Electronic Health Record (EHR) to meet Vermont state mandates for certified e-prescribing for controlled substances (EPCS).

 - Offers a streamlined process for fast identity verification

 - Provides patient-specific formularies and Drug & Allergy interaction checks

 - Automatically receive Electronic Prior Authorizations (ePA) for prescriptions

 The Vermont Prescription Monitoring System (VPMS) is a highly effective tool for reducing prescription drug abuse and diversion.
 VPMS collects, monitors, and analyzes electronically transmitted prescribing and dispensing data submitted by pharmacies and dispensing practitioners.
 This information is used to support and coordinate clinical care and substance abuse prevention, and to assist in understanding the patterns of controlled substance prescribing and dispensing in Vermont.
 As state and national reports indicate that the abuse of pharmaceutical drugs is the fastest growing area of use and addiction, VPMS proactively safeguards public health and safety while supporting the legitimate use of controlled substances.

-Integrating VPMS data within an Electronic Health Record (EHR) like Practice Fusion, provides a streamlined clinical workflow for providers.
-The EHR automatically initiates a patient query, validates the provider’s credentials in VPMS and returns the patient’s prescription record directly within the provider’s EHR.
-The integration should seamlessly fit into the clinical workflow and allow for real-time or near real-time presentation of VPMS data within the EHR.
+Although the integration between Practice Fusion and the VPMS is not yet available, integrating VPMS data within an Electronic Health Record (EHR), like Practice Fusion, can help provide a streamlined clinical workflow for providers.
+An EHR that is integrated with the VPMS has the ability to automatically initiate a patient query, validate the provider’s credentials in the VPMS, and return the patient’s prescription record directly within the provider’s EHR.
+The integration would seamlessly fit into the clinical workflow and allow for near real-time presentation of VPMS data within the EHR.

 To register for the VPMS, visit https://Vermont.pmpaware.net/identities/new

 e-Prescribing allows a prescriber to use an EHR to:

 - Electronically route the prescription to the patient’s choice of pharmacy.

 e-Prescribing provides the following consumer benefits: